martid1703/BallCollision/README.md

 # BallCollision
-Calculates ball bounce from another ball
+Calculates ball bounce from another ball without use of trigonometry.
+Runs on Windows.Forms.